dkguo/walk2roll/README.md

 ```

 # Overview
 In this work, we design and prototype two-DoF walking-rolling robot.
-This repository contains the code of
+This repository contains
-1) Leg profile generation and analysis
+1) Code for leg profile generation and analysis
 2) CAD files of the prototype
-3) Event-driven controller
+3) Code of the event-driven controller
+4) Demo videos

 # Prerequisites
 This code is tested with MATLAB, Arduino, and Arduino UNO Wifi Rev 2.